May I Split My Giving Between My Church and Another Ministry?

 My guess is that some of our listeners, as soon as they hear that question would ask: Do I even share the assumption that Christians have to tithe?
 So let me start there.

-No, the tithe, ten percent of your income, is not a “have to” in the New Testament.
-The New Testament puts the life of the Christian on a new footing that is different from the Old Testament law.
+No, the tithe — ten percent of your income — is not a “have to” in the New Testament.
+The New Testament puts the life of the Christian on a new footing, which is different from the Old Testament law.

-- In 2 Corinthians 9:6–7 he describes the giving that God delights in.
-“Whoever sows sparingly will also reap sparingly, and whoever sows bountifully will also reap bountifully.
+- In 2 Corinthians 9:6–7, he describes the giving that God delights in: “Whoever sows sparingly will also reap sparingly, and whoever sows bountifully will also reap bountifully.
 Each one must give as he has decided in his heart, not reluctantly or under compulsion, for God loves a cheerful giver.”

 Now which of those two ways of talking to the team sets the higher standard?
 The second way doesn’t have any rules attached to it.
 The first one does.
 Up at five every day.
 Three miles.
 It sounds pretty rigorous.
 But I think the second word from the coach is the higher standard.
 He touches the heart of the team members.
 And if any of them uses the absence of rules to justify half-hearted allegiance to the team, he is simply not following the heart of his coach.
 And so it is with giving in the church.

-Yes, I do think the local church has a unique and special place in God’s plan and, therefore, a special claim on the giving of its people.
-Other kinds of ministries are wonderful and I want them all to flourish.
+Yes, I do think the local church has a unique and special place in God’s plan and therefore a special claim on the giving of its people.
+Other kinds of ministries are wonderful, and I want them all to flourish.
 I am involved in some.
 But the one institution in the world that is clearly rooted in the New Testament and in the gospel is the local church.
 If that institution fails, all other ministries become ineffective.
 Indeed, if the church fails, all other ministries become unbiblical.
 The local church is the seedbed for all other ministries.
 The church is the place where the participants in those ministries find their nourishment and the biblical expression of their corporate worship.